hugo-tomas/Exploring-different-imputation-techniques-in-the-reconstruction-of-CT-lung-images/README.md

     <em><strong>Figure 4:</strong> Visual representation of the process for creating and validating missing zones, using the masks from lung region segmentation and images of ROIs, previously extracted.</em>
 </p>

 In summary, this targeted approach provided a deeper understanding of how imputation models perform with tissues of distinct characteristics, especially in cases where missing data could compromise medical assessment accuracy.
-By refining the precision of reconstructed regions, this method aimed to yield more reliable clinical insights, improve ML model specificity, and minimize potential errors or inconsistencies during reconstruction.
+By refining the precision of reconstructed regions, this method aimed to yield more reliable clinical insights, improve ML model specificity and minimize potential errors or inconsistencies during reconstruction.

    - ### Missing Reconstruction
 This study compared several imputation models to evaluate their performance on different thoracic tissue types, each with distinct characteristics.
 The approach was based on the hypothesis that certain models may excel with specific tissue structures, even if their overall performance varied.
 Two adapted versions of the CE model [8], each focused on local and global discrimination, were highlighted alongside comparisons with other established models such as GLCIC [9], CA [10], EC [11] and ESMII [12].